Jacob Greaves

 Jacob John Greaves (born 12 September 2000) is an English professional footballer who plays as a centre-back for club Ipswich Town.

+Early life

 He is the son of former Hull City and York City defender Mark Greaves.

 Career

 Cheltenham Town

 On 8 August 2019, Greaves signed a three-year contract extension at Hull and joined Cheltenham Town on loan until January 2020.
 He made his league debut in a 0–0 draw against Morecambe playing the full 90 minutes.

 Greaves' loan at Cheltenham was extended until the end of the season on 8 January 2020.

 Hull City

 Greaves made his senior debut for Hull City on 8 September 2020, in an EFL Trophy match against Leicester City U21s.

 On 17 October 2020, he made his league debut in a 3–0 win away to Rochdale.
 Greaves signed a new three-year contract with the club on 12 November 2020.

 On 20 February 2021, Greaves initially scored his first career goal in a 3–3 away draw against Doncaster Rovers, only for the Dubious Goals Committee to award the final touch to Josh Magennis.
 His actual first career goal came on 22 October 2022, during his 101st league appearance for Hull, putting his side 1–0 up away at Rotherham United in their eventual 4–2 victory over the Millers.
 At the end of the same season, on 2 May 2023, Greaves achieved an impressive feat by winning his third consecutive Young Player of the Year award with Hull.

 Whilst captaining his boyhood club on his 200th career appearance, Greaves bagged his first brace, completed by heading in a 94th minute winner in the Tigers' 2–1 away victory over Huddersfield Town on 17 February 2024.
 On 14 March, Greaves was named Hull City's Player of the Month for February.
 The following month, on 14 April, Greaves was also included in the EFL Championship Team of the Season for the 2023–24 campaign.
 Finally, a few weeks later, he was named Hull City's Player of the Year on 30 April.